Asperger’s Syndrome

 - Hypersensitivity to sounds, tastes, lights, and more

-- Trouble with communicating and understanding a conversation
+- The trouble with communicating and understanding a conversation

-- Trouble with nonverbal communication skills, such as distance, tone, loudness, and more
+- The trouble with nonverbal communication skills, such as distance, tone, loudness, and more

 - Depression and anxiety